xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 Add L3VPN MDT

 ## Event Driven Telemetry
-These telemetry paths can be configured as EDT, only sending data when an event is triggered like an interface state change.
+These telemetry paths can be configured as EDT, only sending data when an event is triggered, for example an interface state change.

 One configures a supported sensor-path as Event Driven by setting the sample-interval in the subscription to 0 {: .notice--success}